-SOAR’s goal is to return all birds to the wild.
-However, once healed, not all birds are able to be released because of limited to no vision or being unable to fly.
+SOAR's goal is to return all birds to the wild.
+Unfortunately, that is not always possible because of the severity of the illness or injury.
 These birds may become part of the 'educational ambassador team' here at SOAR.
 The SOAR Ambassador Team includes species of owls, hawks, falcons, and bald eagles.

 SOAR programs stress our mission of raptor rehabilitation, education, and research and are adaptable to any age audience indoors or out.
 SOAR can provide educational programming throughout Iowa thanks to our network of experienced environmental educators.